 With hand-painted blooms and a delicate typeface set, this invitation suite is ideal for any couple hoping to add a touch of whimsical romance to their wedding.
 The watercolor liner, both contemporary and unique, draws from the muted greenery found in the florals and adds the perfect pop of vibrancy to the suite.

 An article I recently read about Millenials’ biggest wedding regrets quoted a young bride saying that her regret was that she didn’t pay more attention to the ceremony.
 This made me sad to read, because no professional wedding officiant should allow that to happen.
 The ceremony is the reason for the celebration that follows.
 That’s why my motto is: Your perfect wedding starts with your perfect ceremony.
 Weddings go by so fast, and you want to be sure that you’re making a memory together that will last a lifetime.
 Even if you’re not interested in planning the text or details of the ceremony, the best of us will make sure that you’re focused and present during the ceremony.

 When newly-engaged couples think of registering for gifts, images of mindlessly skipping through the aisles of their favorite stores with the power of a barcode scanner in their hands likely run through their heads.
 But that’s really not what a registry is or should be about.
 It should be fun, there’s no doubt about that!
 But it should also reflect who you are as a couple and the kind of future you want to set up for yourselves.
 Below are some of our top tips for curating a registry that shows off who you are as a couple, and that will get you the things you truly want and need.

-Today’s wedding planner interview is with Becky of Event Crush, based in Eugene, Oregon!
+Today’s wedding planner interview is with Bettina Benizri, Owner and Head Planner of Busy Bee’s Events, based in Miami, Florida!
 Enjoy: